VinesmokeSanji/Explosive-Neutralization-Training-in-VR/README.md

 # Explosive-Neutralization-Training-in-VR

- All the material supporting and developed during the work will be available after the paper being published.
+All the material supporting and developed during the work will be will be available soon.